-The regular school day is from 7:35 a.m. to 2:50 p.m.
+The regular school day is from 7:35 a.m. to 3:00 p.m.
 Class periods are approximately ninety minutes in length with six minutes between class periods.
 Students who do not have a first period class should not arrive on campus until time for second period.
 Each student should leave the campus at the end of his/her regular school day.
-All students not under the supervision of a staff member must be out of the building by 3:00 p.m. each school day.
+All students not under the supervision of a staff member must be out of the building by 3:05 p.m. each school day.

-Students who arrive late should go directly to the tardy table in the library lobby.
-Students arriving after 8:00 a.m. should report to their attendance office.
+Students arriving after 7:50 a.m. should report to their attendance office.